Daqarta

 These controls only show volume step number, not dB.
 Any calibration data is ignored.
 Steps range from 0 at maximum loudness to increasingly-negative integers.

-Some sound cards may not have Synth volume controls, in which case the controls here will be disabled.
+Also on XP and 9x, some sound cards may not have Synth volume controls, in which case the controls here will be disabled.
 Some cards may have only a single control for both channels, in which case the Right control will be disabled.

 See also Synthesizer Control Dialog.